kkauder/eic.github.io/_about/howto.md

 {% include navigation/pagelink.md folder=site.about name='howto' tag='"How-to" page' %}
 {% endraw %}
 will result in: {% include navigation/pagelink.md folder=site.about name='howto' tag='"How-to" page' %} (this happens
-to the page you are reading now).
+to point to the page you are reading now).
 Primary advantage of this macro is that it allows renaming the source file - while keeping the same "name" attribute in the Front Matter section the links will still be correct.